imr-framework/quickNAT_pytorch/README.md

 3. Add your virtual environment to Jupyter notebook using `python -m ipykernel install --user --name=myenv`

 4. Open Jupyter notebook, you should be able to select your virtual environment now.

+## Install all required packages for QuickNAT
+1. First start Jupyter notebook

+2. Direct Jupyter notebook to your project folder

+3. Select your virtual environment by **New --> YourVirtualEnvironmentName**

+4. A jupyter notebook file should be created in the folder you specified.
+Make sure there is a file **requirement.txt** inside the same folder.
+If you unzip the entire repository, the file should be there.

+5. Use `!pip install -r requirements.txt` to install all required package for QuickNAT.

+6. You are all set!

 ## Author
 Enlin Qian eq2144@columbia.edu